zaytracom/qs/demo/src/delimiter/README.md

 The `delimiter` option (JS) / `WithDelimiter(...)` (Go, Parse) and `WithStringifyDelimiter(...)` (Go, Stringify) sets the separator between `key=value` pairs.

+The default delimiter is `&`, but some systems use `;` or other characters.
+This option lets you customize the separator for both parsing and stringifying to match your requirements.

 Below we also set key sorting to ensure stable output.

 ## Stringify (custom delimiter)